rebelwarrior/numenera/setting/ninth-world.md

 #### Guilds
 {:.subtitle.is-4.mt-6}
 Guilds control the trades in pretty much all cities in Steadfast.
 There is an "adventuring" guild in some cities as well that will keep track of requests and runs a small barracks for 10% of the take from their posted missions.

 In some cities, Guilds are quite powerful politically and rival rich merchants in power, in other they're much weaker.
 Guilds are local and while there is some communication between them (particularly in the North of Steadfast) their strength and organization varies from city to city.
 Guilds do not regulate healers, scribes or wrights.

 To start in a guild you become an __apprentice__ to a master who teaches you (and uses you as essentially slave labor) then you get the rank of __journeyman__ (or journey-woman) which lets you work for anyone anywhere the guild is recognized and then after some years and producing a recognized __masterpiece__ (and a donation to the guild) you move to the rank of __master__ and can have apprentices of your own.

 <br>

 __Known guilds:__
-_Shipbuilders, Wainwrights (wheel and carriage makers), Cobblers (shoe makers), Coopers (barrel makers), Traders, Carpenters, Masons, Tailors, Smiths, Bricklayers, Borderer (embroider), Soap-makers, Tanners, Bakers, Saddle-makers, Butchers, Mercers (General Traders, a rather risky trade), Adventures/Delvers, Upholsters, Thatchers (roof makers), and Cheese makers._
+_Shipbuilders, Wainwrights (wheel and carriage makers), Cobblers (shoe makers), Coopers (barrel makers), Carpenters, Masons, Tailors, Smiths, Bricklayers, Borderer (embroider), Soap-makers, Tanners, Bakers, Saddle-makers, Butchers, Mercers (General Traders, a rather risky trade), Adventures/Delvers, Upholsters, Thatchers (roof makers), and Cheese makers._

 __Guilds that don't exist:__
-_Chandlers (candle makers, because there are numenera that produce light rather commonly), Jewelers (jewels aren't particularly valuable in Steadfast, people work them but there is no guild), Farriers (horse shoe makers, there are no horses), Money-changers (shins don't need to be changed), Cutlers (Knife maker and sharpener, exist but aren't part of a guild.)_
+_Chandlers (candle makers, because there are numenera that produce light rather commonly), Jewelers (jewels aren't particularly valuable in Steadfast, people work them but there is no guild), Farriers (horse shoe makers, there are no horses), Money-changers (shins don't usually need to be changed), Cutlers (Knife maker and sharpener, exist but aren't part of a guild.)_

 __Healers (a.k.a.
 Chiurgeons):__
 Healers are bio-mechanical experts.
 They're a cross of a Herbal medicine (focused on the proper plants and herbs to eat), a mechanic and a cybernetic doctor.
 They know how to activate the nanites for healing and how to set and fix bones.
 Healers have ranks and specialties, but they don't seem to be regulated by a normal guild.